Skip to content

 POC · Point of Control · the magnet

 Pick a building block — arrow keys or click. »Candles« shows the price action on the right, on the same price axis.
 Tap a bar for its volume.
-Real data GC=F (Yahoo), 2020–2024 composite.
+Real data COMEX GC1!, 2020–2024 composite.
 Structure map, not a signal.

 The proof: why gold shot through thin air in 2024

-Look at the zone above 2,050.
-For three years gold traded between roughly 1,715 and 2,065 and built up almost all of its volume there — a massive accumulation range with the POC at 1,790.
+Look at the zone above 2,090.
+For four years gold built up almost all of its volume between roughly 1,712 and 2,062 — a massive accumulation range with the POC at 1,812.
 Directly above it: a vacuum.
-Above 2,065 hardly anything changed hands, because for years the market never cleared its range high.
+Above roughly 2,090 hardly anything changed hands, because for years the market never cleared its ceiling at 2,075.

 When gold finally broke above it in March 2024, it hit exactly this thin air.
 There was no old volume to slow the climb — no resistance, no shelves the price had to cling to.
 The market shot through the vacuum past 2,700.
 That was no surprise but geography: above a thick range there is often thin air, and thin air means fast movement.
 Anyone who read the same gold from the other side sees it as the anatomy of an accumulation — the same Composite Man who collected down low what the range later catapulted upward.

 Note: Structural map of a completed period, not a forecast and not a trading signal.
-Data source GC=F (gold future, Yahoo Finance), daily basis 2020–2024, volume per closing-price bin.
+Data source COMEX GC1! (gold future, TradingView export with exchange volume), daily basis 2020–2024, volume per closing-price bin.
 Profile levels shift slightly depending on method and time window.
 The risk disclaimer applies.

 When the profile deceives